 Even though this tutorial is about sending text messages, there are some factors we need to take into consideration when we develop scalable applications.
 However, as shown in the above illustration, this can scale into other notification channels whenever new requirements arise.

-Tutorial: How to send SMS using multi-channel notification services
+Tutorial: How to send SMS using a notification API service

 In this tutorial, I will implement SMS messaging using Courier.
-They have an excellent free service with up to 10000 notifications per month.
+It’s free to use for up to 10,000 notifications per month.

 At first, you need to go to the website, create an account, and do the initial setup.